SpinalHDL/SpinalTemplateSbt/README.md

 ## Basics, without any IDE

-You need to install :
+You need to install Java JDK and SBT

-- Java JDK
-- SBT

-And do the following :

-- Clone or download this repository.
-- Open a terminal in the root of it and run "sbt run".
-At the first execution, the process could take some seconds

-Which give on a Debian distribution the following commands :

 ```sh
 sudo apt-get install openjdk-7-jdk